48 khz sample rate - why 44,1 khz will soon be out

 WHAT IS ALIASING?

-Aliasing Simply put, they are “frequencies or interference frequencies” that can occur within music and audio when the sampling signal contains frequency components that are higher than half the sampling frequency.
-Here so-called low-pass filters or “hi-cuts” are used, which are at a Sample rate of 48 khz produce significantly less distortion than with a sample rate of 44,1 kHz.
+Aliasing are simply “frequencies or interference frequencies” that can occur within music and audio when the sampling signal contains frequency components that are higher than half the sampling frequency.
+Here, so-called low-pass filters or “hi-cuts” are used, which at a Sample rate of 48 khz produce significantly less distortion than with a sample rate of 44,1 kHz.

-Conversely, this means that calculations such as “saturation”, etc., which go beyond 22,05 kHz, the audio signal sounds significantly less attractive than with 48 kHz, where half the sampling frequency is 24 kHz.
-Of course, the DACs (digital to analog converters) use so-called “low-cut filters”, but which ones not completely free of distortion work at 44,1 khz.
+This means, in turn, that calculations such as "saturation" or similar that go beyond 22,05 kHz make the audio signal sound significantly worse than with 48 kHz, where half the sampling frequency is 24 kHz.
+Of course, the DACs (digital to analog converters) use so-called "low-cut filters", which, however, not completely free of distortion work at 44,1 khz.

 Even if the human ear only hears from 20 Hz to 20 kHz, according to scientific studies the ear can perceive frequencies of up to 50 kHz via bone sound absorption.
 But what is much more important here is the fact that there is also a limit at 22,05 kHz negative affects the calculations within the audible frequency range (20 Hz to 20 kHz).